Europe shares bounce as optimism on Greece wins out

 LONDON, April 27 European shares reversed early

-Greece is at risk of running out of cash in the coming
+Greece looks set to run out of cash in the coming weeks,

 and its creditors.